 Restival returns to the Arizona Desert for its second year of transformational experiences and awesome connections with the Navajo people.
 Last year was an outstanding premiere – everyone had an incredible time, they returned home with a rejuvenated zest for life and a new group of friends.
 By the end of Restival, you knew everyone’s name and this year will be no exception.

-There will be lots of spaces to chill out such as a newly built yurt, a perfect hub to chill out, and a a chance to get to know your fellow camp mates and come together for community dinners.
+There will be lots of spaces to chill out such as a newly built hub, a perfect place to chill out, and a chance to get to know your fellow camp mates and come together for community dinners.

 The accommodation in full eco-lux splendour, with excellent facilities, washrooms, bedding, lighting and a turn down service every night.
 An eco-luxe hotel in the desert, with miles and miles of uninterrupted views – one of the world’s most beautiful vistas in pure silence.